This country-specific Q&A provides an overview of Employment and Labour laws and regulations applicable in Germany.

 What financial compensation is required under law or custom to terminate the employment relationship?
 How is such compensation calculated?

-In general, no compensation is to be paid for a valid dismissal.
+In general, no compensation must be paid for a valid dismissal.
 However, if the employment relationship is terminated by a mutual agreement or before court by a settlement agreement severance pay is common practise.
 A usual formula is: 0.5 * monthly gross salary * seniority years.
 However, the factor can vary, depending on the area of business, the economic performance of the company, and the prospects of success of the dismissal.

 Can an employer reach agreement with a worker on the termination of employment in which the employee validly waives his rights in return for a payment?
 If yes, describe any limitations that apply, including in respect of non-disclosure or confidentiality clauses.